 Dental crowns are tooth restorations that are placed over teeth which have become too damaged or decayed to be good candidates for other restoration treatments, such as fillings or dental bonding.
 Dental crowns are a great way to protect vulnerable teeth and to restore the function and strength of your bite.

-Although crowns can be made from several different materials, porcelain crowns are often considered to be the best material.
-The porcelain is durable, stain resistant, and mimics the look of your natural teeth incredibly well.
-The gloss and the color of the porcelain are carefully chosen to match the color of your natural teeth, so no one will even know it’s there.
+Dr. Alhadef also uses zirconia crowns.
+Zirconia is often considered to be the best material.
+The zirconium oxide is durable, stain resistant, and mimics the look of your natural teeth incredibly well.
+The gloss and the color of the crown is carefully chosen to match the color of your natural teeth, so no one will even know it’s there.